-Posted August 2, 2017
+Posted August 2, 2017 – Narrated by Carmen

-If you’d rather listen to the podcast, click the play button.
+To listen to the podcast, click the play button.

-Our favorite LIB moments are spent following tractors at 5 miles-per hour and breaking for chickens.
+Our favorite LIB moments are spent following tractors at 5 miles-per-hour and breaking for chickens.

-Diversions from interior highways to busy interstates is usually either to fuel-up or to visit “CandyLand”: Corporate malls with CostCo, Target, Best Buy, Trader Joe’s, Petco and, of course, Cracker Barrel Old Country Store for dinner and a complimentary overnight stay in their parking lot.
+Diversions from interior highways to busy interstates are usually either to fuel-up or to visit “Candyland”: Corporate malls with Costco, Target, Best Buy, Trader Joe’s, Petco and, of course, Cracker Barrel Old Country Store for dinner and a complimentary overnight stay in their parking lot.

 Most RV’ers know that Cracker Barrel, Walmart and most truck stops, rest areas and even some hotels allow stealth dry-camping for those passing through – but very few travelers we’ve met are aware of Harvest Hosts – a model that joins old-world hospitality to grass-roots commerce.